DrakeFinlay/WikiGroup3Sample/README.md

 # WikiGroup3Sample
-This is a Wiki about my cat Ripley.
+This is a sample Wiki about how Gitit works.

-She is six yeras old and very anxious.
+Gitit is typically used to host code.

-IMG_20190605_153217.jpg
+here is some code: <b> Hello World </b>